franz101/mev-nft-snap/README.md

 Recently hacks due to private key compromisation have been increasing.
 Our favorite actor Bill Murray lost $185,000 during his NFT charity auction!

-We want to store assets in a Gnosis Safe and the only ways how to transfer assets are by:
-- having a specific device with a MetaMask account.
-Transaction needs a signatures from private key AND encrypted secret inside the MetaMask.
+We want to store assets in a Gnosis Safe and the only ways how to transfer assets are by having the specific device with a MetaMask account.
+Transaction needs a signatures from private key AND the encrypted secret inside the MetaMask.
-- 2 EOA account signatures.
-Each EOA account is custodied by a separate person.